-Law enforcement officers often lack proper training in the use of the Intoxilyzer 5000.
-Officers generally receive minimal training in the use of the device, and are not provided adequate written materials.
-Thus, inquiry into the officer’s knowledge on the Intoxilyzer 5000 may be helpful to your case.
+Law enforcement officers often lack proper training in the use of the Intoxilyzer 8000.
+Officers generally receive minimal training in the use of the device and are not provided adequate written materials.
+Thus, an inquiry into the officer’s knowledge on the Intoxilyzer 8000 may be helpful to your case.

 Nobody in Georgia has the expertise to repair an Intoxilyzer 8000 device.
 Repairs must be performed by the manufacturer.
 Georgia law enforcement officers, including those “inspectors” who certify the proper operation of the machines, do not know how they work.
 This poses both an enhanced risk of wrong test results, and ammunition for your lawyer.

 In summary, it is not unlikely that the Intoxilyzer 8000 produced an erroneous test result in your case.
 It is your lawyer’s responsibility to have that evidence suppressed, if proper grounds are present, or show the judge or jury that the device was not operating properly when the police conducted your breath test.

 Call For A Free Consultation (404) 681-4000